TheMicronaut/micronaut-theme/theme-setup/index.md

 {:.notice}

 ##### Navigation bar
+So Simple Theme offers customization of the navigation bar through the `_data/navigation.yml` file.
+You are free to edit this navigation file according to your needs.
+This file offers your customizability over the menu entries.

-The original navigation bar is being replaced with a modern variant which enables more intuitive navigation throughout your site.
-The new navigation bar allows you to specify Font Awesome (fa) icons next to the title of each navigation entry.
-In  `_data/navigation.yml` file, you can specify an appropriate fa icon to be used for display.
-In the example below, the `fa-pencil` and the `fa-music` icons will be rendered in the navigation bar:
+Micronaut's modified theme has substituted the original navigation bar design with a modern variant, which enables intuitive navigation throughout your site.
+The new navigation bar allows you to specify icons next to the title of each navigation entry (Font Awesome icons, or better known as -fa- icons).
+The icons can be set in  `_data/navigation.yml` file.
+In the example below, `fa-pencil` and `fa-music` icons will be rendered in the navigation bar, right before the 'Blog' and 'Music' menu items respectively:

 ```yaml
 - title: Blog